State Highway 76 (New Zealand)

 State Highway 76 (SH 76) is a state highway in Christchurch, New Zealand.
 This highway was gazetted in 2012 after stage 1 of the Christchurch Southern Motorway was completed.
 Beforehand, much of SH 76 was part of SH 73 and included the former two-lane Christchurch Arterial Motorway, which was upgraded to four lanes.
-SH 76 includes the entire length of the Christchurch Southern Motorway and forms the most direct route from the south of Christchurch to the city centre and Lyttelton.
+SH 76 includes the majority of the length of the Christchurch Southern Motorway and forms the most direct route from the south of Christchurch to the city centre and Lyttelton.

 History

 As part of the Fifth National Government's Roads of National Significance, stage 2 of the Christchurch Southern Motorway commenced construction in October 2016.
 This extended SH 76 to terminate with SH 1 further west near the intersection of Robinsons Road.

 In early February 2025, the Sixth National Government prioritised the section of SH 76 along Brougham Street a "Road of Regional Significance" and confirmed it would invest between NZ$100-150 million in upgrading it.
 The upgrades include an overbridge between Collins and Simeon Streets.

 In April 2025, the section of State Highway 76 between Curletts Road and its terminus (as well as the continuation of the Christchurch Southern Motorway on State Highway 1 to Weedons Road), became the first road in the South Island to be given a 110 km/h speed limit.